Random-field random surfaces: Introduction

 A natural question pertaining to random surfaces is whether their fluctuations diverge on sequences of domains $\left( \mu_{\Lambda_n} \right)_{n\ge 1}$ which increase to $\Zd$.
 In the absence of an external field (i.e., when $\eta\equiv 0$) the following facts are known: In dimensions $d = 1,2$ the variance of the height at a fixed vertex diverges as $n$ tends to infinity~\cite{BLL75}; the random surface is \emph{delocalized} or rough.
 In dimensions $d \geq 3$, the Brascamp-Lieb concentration inequality~\cite{BL76, BL75} shows that the variance of the height remains bounded uniformly in $n$; the random surface is \emph{localized} or smooth.
 The Brascamp-Lieb inequality further implies that the fluctuations of the (discrete) gradient of the surface remain bounded in $n$ in every dimension $d \geq 1$.

-In this section we study the effect that a quenched random independent field has on the localization and delocalization properties of the random surface and its gradient.
-That is, we assume that the external field $\eta$ is random, with the random variables $\left( \eta(x) \right)$ independent and satisfying various additional assumptions, and we study the properties of $\mu_{\Lambda}^{\eta}$ for a typical realization of $\eta$.
-We shall denote by $\P$ the probability measure over the random field, and by $\E$ and $\var$ the corresponding expectation and variance.
+In this paper, we study the effect that a quenched random independent field has on the localization and delocalization properties of the random surface and its gradient.
+Explicitly, we assume that the external field $\eta$ is random, with the random variables $(\eta(x))$ independent and satisfying various additional assumptions, and we study the fluctuations of $\mu_{\Lambda}^{\eta}$ for a typical realization of $\eta$.
+We shall denote the probability measure over the random field, its expectation, and its variance by $\P$, $\E$, $\var$, respectively.

-A specific case of interest is the random-field Gaussian free field, i.e., the model~\eqref{eq:defmuLeta} with the quadratic potential $V(x) = \frac{1}{2}x^2$.
-In this situation, for each realization of the random field $\eta$, the random surface has a multivariate Gaussian distribution, and its covariance matrix can be explicitly calculated.
+A specific case of interest is the random-field Gaussian free field, i.e., the model~\eqref{eq:defmuLeta} with the quadratic potential $V(x) = \frac{1}{2}x^2$ (see also Section~\ref{sec:random-field Gaussian free field}).
+In this situation, the quenched random surface has a multivariate Gaussian distribution whose covariance structure can be explicitly calculated as a function of the realization of the random field $\eta$.
 If $\eta$ is random, independent and each $\eta(x)$ has zero mean and unit variance, one can prove that, for almost every realization of the random field, the gradient of the random surface delocalizes if $d \leq 2$ and localizes if $d \geq 3$, and that the height of the surface delocalizes if $d \leq 4$ and localizes if $d \geq 5$.
 The result can be quantified and the typical height of the random surface and its gradient can be estimated in every dimension; we refer the reader to~\cite[Appendix A.1]{CK12}, where the qualitative delocalization of the random-field Gaussian free field is discussed in dimensions $d = 3,4$, and to~\cite[Section 1.2]{VK08} where the gradient fluctuations are quantified (see also Section~\ref{secueta} for the calculations in the zero-temperature limit).
-It is shown here that these results extend to the class of potentials satisfying~\eqref{eq:V ellipticity}, for which the law of the random surface is not explicitly known.
+Our analysis of the real-valued, random-field random surfaces extends these results to the class of potentials satisfying~\eqref{eq:V ellipticity}, for which the law of the random surface is not explicitly known.